rubyforgood/rubyforgood.org--old/README.md

 **Template for Project**
   ## Title of the Project
-  Description of the project and the organization the project was built for is for.
+  Description of the project and the organization the project was built for.
 If possible, mention the impact the project has had for the original organization or others who have begun using it.
   * List of team members on the project team
   * Member 1
   * Member 2